dustlang/cargo/src/doc/src/appendix/git-authentication.md

 helper = store
 ```

-Cargo does not ask for passwords, so for most helpers you will need to give
+Payload does not ask for passwords, so for most helpers you will need to give
-the helper the initial username/password before running Cargo.
+the helper the initial username/password before running Payload.
 One way to do
 this is to run `git clone` of the private git repo and enter the
 username/password.